Noh4m/getsvgblueberryclub/README.md

-# Scraping the Svg of the collection blueberry Club
+# Scraping Svg of the collection blueberry Club

 ## For start the project you need to install
 >  Phyton selenium geckodriver